 ENERGY STAR Certified Fixtures:

-- Use about 70-90% less energy and produce about 70-90% less heat than traditional models using incandescent light bulbs.
+- Use 90% less energy and produce about 70-90% less heat than traditional models using incandescent light bulbs.

 - Distribute light more efficiently and effectively — with custom design around the efficient light source to get the best performance.

 - Come in hundreds of decorative styles including portable fixtures — such as table, desk and floor lamps — and hard-wired options such as front porch, dining room, kitchen ceiling and under-cabinet, hallway ceiling and wall, bathroom vanity fixtures, and more